lynnlangit/aws-for-bioinformatics/3_Machine_Learning/2_Use_ML_to_analyze_Text_and_Language.md

 ### Why do this
  - ANALYZE entities found in text or natural language via machine learning models
- - USE GCP to create the best-fit ML model for your data
+ - USE AWS to create the best-fit ML model for your data

 ### What is this
  - Ability to use ML on text or natural language data without manually creating/training an ML model
- - Simply provide the natural language data, labels and pay for ML training hours on GCP
+ - Simply provide the natural language data, labels and pay for ML training hours on AWS
  - Product names are `AutoML for Natural Language` or `Natural Language API` - features list [link](https://cloud.google.com/natural-language/)

 ![Auto ML Natural Language](/images/natural-language.png)